wn-doolittle/caliper-spec/caliper.md

 If an object representation is provided, both the type and identifier of the [Entity](#entity) MUST be specified.
 Each [Entity](#entity) is provisioned with `type` and `id` properties.
 The `type` value is a string that MUST match the term specified for the [Entity](#entity) by the Caliper information model (e.g. "Person").
 The `id` value is a string that MUST be expressed as an [IRI](#iriDef).
 The [IRI](#iriDef) MUST be valid and unique.
 The [IRI](#iriDef) SHOULD also be dereferenceable, i.e., capable of returning a representation of the resource assuming authorization to access the resource is granted.
 A [URI](#uriDef) employing the [URN](#urnDef) scheme MAY be provided although care should be taken when employing a location-independent identifier since it precludes the possibility of utilizing it to retrieve machine-readable data.

 Other [Entity](#entity) properties are descriptive in nature, or link the [Entity](#entity) to other related entities.
 Certain [Entity](#entity) types like [Annotation](#annotation), [DigitalResource](#digitalResource), [Message](#message) or [Organization](#organization) are provisioned with additional properties that allow for a more complete representation of the object.
-An `extensions` property is also defined so that implementors can add custom properties not described by the model.
-Optional attributes can be ignored when describing an [Entity](#entity).
+An `extensions` property is also defined so that implementors can add custom attributes not described by the model.
+Optional properties can be ignored when describing an [Entity](#entity).

 If a string representation is provided the value MUST correspond to the [IRI](#iriDef) defined for the [Entity](#entity).

 #### Properties
 The base set of [Entity](#entity) properties is listed below.
 Each property MUST be referenced only once.
 When representing an [Entity](#entity) as an object the `id` and `type` properties are required; all other properties are optional.
-Custom properties not described by the model MAY be included but MUST be added to the `extensions` property as an array of object values.
+Custom attributes not described by the model MAY be included but MUST be added to the `extensions` property as a map of key:value pairs.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.

 | Property | Type | Description | Conformance |
 | :------- | :--- | ----------- | :---------: |